core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-sketch title="Sketch of CoAP with OSCORE" artwork-align="center"}

 OSCORE may be used in very constrained settings, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
-OSCORE can be combined with transport layer security such as DTLS or TLS, thereby enabling end-to-end security of e.g. CoAP Payload, Options and Code, in combination with protection of the Messaging Layer between intermediries, during transport between end-points and intermediary nodes.
+OSCORE can be combined with transport layer security such as DTLS or TLS, thereby enabling end-to-end security of e.g. CoAP Payload, Options and Code, in combination with protection of the Messaging Layer between intermediaries, during transport between end-points and intermediary nodes.
 Examples of the use of OSCORE are given in {{examples}}.

 An implementation supporting this specification MAY only implement the client part, MAY only implement the server part, or MAY only implement one of the proxy parts.
 OSCORE is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but an OSCORE-aware proxy will be more efficient.
 HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies need to implement respective parts of this specification to work with OSCORE (see {{proxy-operations}}).